iifl-logo

 There were no material changes and commitments affecting the financial position of the Company between end of the financial year and the date of this report.
 We also confirm that there have been no other changes in the nature of the Companys business.

-Pursuant to Regulation 34(3) read with Schedule V (E) of the SEBI Listing Regulations, a separate section on Corporate Governance practices followed by the Company, together with a Certificate from Practicing Company Secretary confirming compliance, forms an integral part of this Annual Report.
+In compliance with Regulation 34(3) read with Schedule V (e) of the SEBI Listing Regulations, 2015, a separate section detailing the Corporate Governance practices followed by the Company, along with a certificate from a Practicing Company Secretary confirming compliance, forms an integral part of this Annual Report.

-Additionally, a certificate from the CEO and CFO of the Company, as per SEBI Listing Regulations, confirming, among other things, the accuracy of the financial statements and cash flow statements, adequacy of internal controls, and reporting to the Audit Committee, is also attached.
+Furthermore, a certificate from the Chief Executive Officer (CEO) and Chief Financial Officer (CFO) of the Company, as required under the SEBI Listing Regulations, is also annexed.
+This certificate confirms, among other things, the accuracy and integrity of the financial statements and cash flow statements, the adequacy of internal control systems, and appropriate disclosures to the Audit Committee.

 I. Board of Directors